BlockchainCommons/Research/papers/bcr-2023-005-envelope-compression.md

 ## Format Specification

 This section is normative, and specifies an additional case arm for the `envelope` type: `compressed`.
+It also specifies that assertions may be compressed by adding the `compressed-assertion` case to Envelope's `assertion-element` type.

 The formal language used is the [Concise Data Definition Language (CDDL)](https://datatracker.ietf.org/doc/html/rfc8610).
 The top-level specification of Gordian Envelope with this extension added is:

 ~~~
 envelope = #6.200(
     leaf / elided / node / assertion / wrapped /
     compressed
 )

+assertion-element = (
+    assertion / elided-assertion /
+    compressed-assertion
+)

+compressed-assertion = compressed     ; MUST represent an assertion
 ~~~

 The format for `compressed` is defined in [UR Type Definition for Compressed Messages](bcr-2023-001-compressed-message.md), including the CBOR tag `#6.40003`.
 In this specification, the optional fourth array element `digest` is REQUIRED, and MUST contain the CBOR-encoded tagged digest of the envelope: